jiawlu/OSM2GMNS/docs/source/index.rst

 | **Email**: lujiaweiwk@gmail.com, xzhou74@asu.edu

-osm2gmns is a high-performance Python package that transforms `OpenStreetMap`_ (OSM) data into standardized transportation networks.
-With its C++ core wrapped in Python, osm2gmns combines computational efficiency with ease of use, allowing researchers and practitioners to obtain detailed multi-modal networks with minimal effort.
+osm2gmns is a high-performance Python package designed to convert `OpenStreetMap`_ (OSM) data into standardized transportation networks.
+Leveraging a C++ core wrapped in an intuitive Python interface, osm2gmns offers both computational speed and ease of use.
+It empowers researchers and practitioners to generate detailed, multi-modal networks (driving, cycling, walking, railway, aeroway) for any region worldwide with minimal coding effort.

-With just a few lines of Python code, users can obtain and model drivable, bikeable, walkable, railway, and aeroway networks for any region in the world.
-The package outputs networks in `GMNS`_ (General Modeling Network Specification) format, facilitating seamless data sharing and collaboration within the transportation research community.
+The package outputs networks primarily in the `GMNS`_ (General Modeling Network Specification) format, promoting interoperability and simplifying data exchange within the transportation modeling community.

 .. code-block:: python